Jpunt/green-light/docs/api.md

 `dir` | `String` | The directory where your mocked data lives

 ## Usage
-In this case, the API will be running on `http://localhost:4000` and will be looking for content in the `./test/mocks` directory.
+In the example above, the API will be running on `http://localhost:4000` and will be looking for content in the `./test/mocks` directory.
 Add a json-file in the configured directory and open `http://localhost:4000/example.json` to validate that this is working as expected.

 You can use nested directories to simulate a path-hierarchy.
 For example, the file at `./test/mocks/content/article/42.json` will be served at `http://localhost:4000/content/article/42.json` for the configuration above.